MicrosoftDocs/learn/learn-pr/aspnetcore/microservices-devops-aspnet-core/includes/2-setup-environment.md

 :::image type="content" source="../../media/microservices/eshop-architecture.png" alt-text="eShopOnContainers solution architecture diagram" border="true" lightbox="../../media/microservices/eshop-architecture.png":::

-This module focuses on adding CI/CD to the app depicted in the preceding diagram.
+This module focuses on adding CI/CD for the coupon service depicted in the preceding diagram.

 The script takes several minutes to complete.
 While the script is running, continue to the next unit to review DevOps concepts.